 Nuggets' Julian Strawther: Remains out Saturday

-Strawther (back) has been ruled out for Saturday's game against the Kings.
+Strawther (back) has been ruled out for Saturday's game against the Suns.

-Strawther is slated to miss a fourth straight game due to a back injury.
-Denver continues to treat him as day-to-day, but he can be considered doubtful until the team releases a new update.
-With Christian Braun (ankle) and Aaron Gordon (hamstring) slated to miss extended time, Strawther could carve out a rotational role if he returns to full strength soon.
+Strawther will miss a seventh consecutive game due to a lingering back injury.
+His next opportunity to return is Monday against the Mavericks.

 More News